 Located in Angkor, this museum provides an overview of the recent history of Cambodia and the complicated war that its people suffered from.

-At the Cambodia Landmine Museum, it is not the exposure of war machines (tanks, artillery, helicopter, and guns) that impress every visitor, but the pictures of mutilated people and injured due to landmines.
+, it is not the exposure of war machines (tanks, artillery, helicopter, and guns) that impress every visitor, but the pictures of mutilated people and injured due to landmines.
 The two people who work there have been mutilated and they tell every guest their touching stories.
 A visit here is a must and for a good cause, do not miss it.

 Angkor National Museum

-The Angkor National Museum is interesting, well presented, and essential to completely understand the history of the Khmer civilization.
+is interesting, well presented, and essential to completely understand the history of the Khmer civilization.
 The explanations are clear and well structured on the history of Angkor, its religions, architecture, traditions, and even modes of national costumes at different times.
 The rooms are well organized and most note-worthy is the exhibit about the 1000 Buddha’s.

 There is also an introductory course in Buddhism and Hinduism with magnificent sculptures highlighted.
 If you are not too familiar with the history and art of Cambodia, it is strongly recommended to visit the museum before you schedule a tour to the temples in Siem Reap.